This post contains affiliate links. Please read our disclosure policy.

 • Add flour to the eggs and continue whisking.

-• Then add in sugar, cinnamon and salt.
+• Then add in milk, sugar, cinnamon and salt.
+The batter can be mixed with a blender, hand mixer, or a simple hand whisk.

-• Once the butter starts to "bubble up," remove from heat and swirl it around to fully coat the bottom and a little up the sides.
+• Once the butter starts to "bubble up" in the skillet, remove it from the oven and swirl it around to fully coat the bottom and a little up the sides.

-• Add the batter and place back in the oven for 18-20 minutes or until golden brown.
+• Add the batter to your preheated skillet and place back in the oven for 18-20 minutes or until golden brown.

 Notes